arighi/annotations/README.md

 ```

- - **ARCH**: contains the list of comma-separated values that defines all the
+ - **ARCH**: contains the list of space-separated values that defines all the
    supported architectures for this kernel

- - **FLAVOUR**: contains the list of comma-separated values that defines the
+ - **FLAVOUR**: contains the list of space-separated values that defines the
    list of flavours associated to each supported architecture

  - **FLAVOUR_DEP**: contains a mapping of `ARCH-FLAVOUR` pairs mapped to a